 In some cases, injured individuals, including motorcyclists, do not have to pass this threshold to recover damages for pain and suffering (Scherzer v.
 Beron, 455 So.2d 441, Fla.
 5th DCA 1984).

 If you were injured in an accident and wanted to pursue pain and suffering damages, Florida places the burden on you to prove your injuries.
-The Law Firm of Anidjar & Levine will help you gather proof to substantiate your pain and suffering claim.
+The Law Offices of Anidjar & Levine will help you gather proof to substantiate your pain and suffering claim.

 Pain and Suffering in Wrongful Death Cases